schooldev49/4096/README.md

 <br>
 pets - they automatically make a move every 15-30 seconds using AI assuming you made one other move, but make the game a "little" bit harder..?
 (WIP)
+- unlock pets from beating ??? (and low drop from hard/impossible mode)